Greek stock market's first IPO since 2009 draws mixed reception

 Greek stocks have been battered by the country's six-year recession and debt crisis that forced Athens to turn to the European Union and the International Monetary Fund for about 240 billion euros in aid.

-Subscriptions for the IPO exceeded the 20.67 million ordinary shares on offer, with more than half coming from institutional investors, lead manager NBG Securities said on Monday in a bourse filing.
+Subscriptions for the IPO exceeded the 20.67 million ordinary shares on offer, lead manager NBG Securities said on Monday in a bourse filing.

 But the offer price was set right at the bottom of the 1.70-1.97 euro range, it said.
 Based on that, the firm raised 35.1 million euros ($47.9 million).